Ford Motor told to pay Thai customers for transmission woes

-BANGKOK — A Thai court has ordered Ford Motor Co. to pay 291 customers a total of about $720,000 in compensation for selling cars equipped with faulty transmissions.
+BANGKOK — A Thai court has ordered a local sales affiliate of Ford Motor Co. to pay 291 customers a total of about $720,000 in compensation for selling cars equipped with faulty transmissions.

 The Bangkok South Civil Court’s decision was welcomed Friday as a victory in a country where consumers rarely win redress.

-Most of the plaintiffs in the class action suit will get payments of $800 to $8,000 each depending on the number of times and length of time their cars took to be repaired.
+Most of the plaintiffs in the class action suit will get payments of $800 to $8,000 each depending on the number of times and length of time their cars took to be repaired, the court said Friday.
 But 12 plaintiffs were denied compensation because their cars were modified before they were repaired.

-None of those taking part in the joint lawsuit decided Friday were reporting injuries.
+The court ruled that there was no safety issue, although none of those taking part in the joint lawsuit had reported any injuries.

 Ford said in a statement, that it respected the court’s verdict.